B2C Work Orders

 On the Work Orders page, click the New Work Order button.

-4. Select a Customer
+4. Select a Location

 In the Customer field, select or search for the customer for whom you are creating the work order.

-You can either choose an existing customer from the dropdown or add a new customer in the Customers section on your Admin dashboard.
+You can choose an existing customer from the dropdown or add a new customer in the Customers section on your Admin dashboard.

-5. Add Notes and Hidden Notes
+6. (Optional) Add Notes and Hidden Notes

 Notes: These are customer-facing notes that can appear on the printed or emailed version of the work order.